kcpeppe/kcpeppe.github.io/_posts/2023-05-25-ChatGPT_Replaces_Simp_Tables.md

 Similarly, the product configuration baseline must utilize and be functionally interwoven with the fully integrated test program and the greater flight-worthiness concept.
 ```

 This is starting to look at wee bit better but it still ends with the exact same ending phrase.
+This is exactly opposite to what I was expecting.

 ### Conclusion

 It appears as though the search to uncover the patterns in language that would allow for machines to communicate using natural languages started much farther back in history than I would have initially imagined.
 My guess is that Simp tables were created by someone or a group of people who decided to have fun with the research.
-Similar to when a small group of us decided to take a poke at the methodology wars by coming up with "Defect Driven Design" (D^3, pronounced D-cubed).
-As I've always said, original ideas are exceptionally rare and because of this I'm never surprised to learn that any at task we're engaged in today is on the backs of others.
-In this case, researchers, likely driven by cryptography, didn't have the machines to work at scale needed to have more than an academic impact at best.
-Even so, the work they engaged in was pretty sophisticated and are an essential to the work being done today.
-I'll let ChatGPT have the final word here.
+I recall that a small group of us decided to take a poke at the methodology wars that were in full flight in the 90s.
+We came up with the "perfect" methodology which we called "Defect Driven Design/Development" (D^3, pronounced D-cubed).
+Try finding a link to that today!
+But, more to the point.
+The language modeling work that researchers were engaged in prior to the advent of AI was not only exceptionally sophisticated, it looks like it was essential to the work that we are engaged in today.
+And on that note, I'll let ChatGPT have the final word here.
 If you can judge the veracity please let me know how well it stands up.

 ```
 Large language models, which are computer programs capable of generating human-like language, have a rich history dating back to the 1940s.
 Early work in natural language processing (NLP) focused on rule-based systems, which relied on manually created grammars and dictionaries to analyze and generate language.
 However, with the advent of machine learning and the availability of large datasets, researchers began exploring statistical approaches to NLP.
 In the 1980s and 1990s, researchers developed probabilistic models such as Hidden Markov Models and n-gram models, which could predict the likelihood of a given sequence of words.
 In recent years, the development of deep learning techniques and the availability of massive amounts of data have led to the creation of large language models such as GPT-3, which can generate highly coherent and sophisticated language.
 These models are now being used in a wide range of applications, from language translation to chatbots and virtual assistants.